 Tasmania information sourced from:

-Using a phone while driving in ACT
+Using a Phone While Driving in ACT

 In the Australian capital territory, it’s illegal for learner and p-plate drivers and motorcyclists to use their phone at all while driving; they must be parked and out of the line of traffic to use it.
 Full licence holders can only use their phone to make or answer a call or listen to music using hands-free operation, or with their phone in a cradle attached to the car.